HPV-positive oropharyngeal cancer: Vaccination

-About 90% of HPV+OPC carry HPV 16, and another 5% type 18.
+About 90% of HPV+OPC carry HPV 16, and another 5% HPV 18.
 These two types are both targets of available vaccines.
-HPV vaccines given prior to exposure can prevent persistent genital infection and the consequent precancerous state.
+HPV vaccines given before exposure can prevent persistent genital infection and the consequent precancerous state.
 Therefore, they have a theoretical potential to prevent oral HPV infection.
 A 2010 review study has found that HPV16 oral infection was rare (1.3%) among the 3,977 healthy subjects analyzed.

 Treatment

 The goals of treatment are to optimise survival and locoregional disease control, and prevent spread to distant areas of the body (metastasis), while minimising short- and long-term morbidity.
 There is no high quality Level I evidence from prospective clinical trials in HPV+OPC, therefore treatment guidelines must rely on data from treatment of OPC in general and from some retrospective unplanned subsetting of those studies, together with data for head and neck cancer in general.
-Treatment for OPC has traditionally relied on radiotherapy, chemotherapy and/or other systemic treatments, and surgical resection.
-Depending on stage and other factors treatment may include a combination of modalities.
-The mainstay has been radiotherapy in most cases. a pooled analysis of published studies suggested comparable disease control between radiation and surgery, but higher complication rates for surgery +/- radiation.
-Ideally a single modality approach is preferred, since triple modality is associated with much more toxicity, and a multidisciplinary team in a large centre with high patient volumes is recommended.
+Treatment for OPC has traditionally relied on radiotherapy, chemotherapy, and/or other systemic treatments, and surgical resection.
+Depending on the stage and other factors, treatment may include a combination of modalities.
+The mainstay has been radiotherapy in most cases. a pooled analysis of published studies suggested comparable disease control between radiation and surgery, but higher complication rates for surgery +/− radiation.
+Ideally a single modality approach is preferred since triple modality is associated with much more toxicity and a multidisciplinary team in a large centre with high patient volumes is recommended.

 Differences in response to treatment between HPV-OPC and HPV+OPC may include differences in the extent and manner in which cellular growth-regulatory pathways are altered in the two forms of OPC.
-For instance in HPV+OPC the HPV E6 and E7 oncogenes merely render the p53 and pRb pathways dormant, leaving open the possibility of reactivation of these pathways by down-regulating (reducing) expression of the oncogenes.
-This is in contrast to the mutant form of p53 found in HPV-OPC that is associated with treatment resistance.
-Furthermore, it is suggested that the effects of E6 and E7 on these pathways renders the tumour more radiosensitive, possibly by interference with mechanisms such as DNA repair, repopulation signalling, and cell-cycle redistribution.
+For instance, in HPV+OPC, the HPV E6 and E7 oncogenes merely render the p53 and pRb pathways dormant, leaving open the possibility of reactivation of these pathways by down-regulating (reducing) expression of the oncogenes.
+This is in contrast to the mutant form of p53 found in HPV-OPC, which is associated with treatment resistance.
+Furthermore, it is suggested that the effects of E6 and E7 on these pathways render the tumour more radiosensitive, possibly by interference with mechanisms such as DNA repair, repopulation signalling, and cell-cycle redistribution.
 The microenvironment is also important, with radiation increasing host immune response to viral antigens expressed on the tumour.
 Also, there is an association between an increase in tumour-infiltrating lymphocytes and in circulating white blood cells in HPV+OPC patients and better prognosis.
 This implies a role for an adaptive immune system in suppressing tumour progression.